-Dry January is more popular than ever, with millions of Brits giving up alcohol for the entire month after an indulgent Christmas.
+Dry January is more popular than ever, with millions of Brits giving up alcohol for the entire month after a few too many mimosas at Christmas.
 Yet for those looking to maintain a social life, the temptation to stray can be a struggle – particularly as many of us suffer from a serious case of FOMO.
 Luckily, some of London’s finest bars and restaurants are making things easier for us by including a number of creative mocktails and tasty alcohol-free drinks in their menus.
 Who said socialising had to be hangover-inducing?

 Best Alcohol-Free Bars & Restaurants in London for Dry January

 (Or bars serving great alcohol-free options, at least…)

 For stylish drinks in the city, Straits Bar at Pan Pacific London is a good option, complete with floor-to-ceiling windows overlooking the capital.
 It has a 150-strong collection of different champagnes – but there are also plenty of non-alcoholic options now, thanks to a new menu of signature mocktails.
 Expertly created by Bar Manager Alex Nieto, the alcohol-free tipples on offer include the Berry Sensation, a fruity yet smoky aromatic mix of Seedlip Spice, and the Guava Mary, made with guava juice, lime juice, fresh chilli and mint.

 Nestled within the Hyatt Regency London – The Churchill hotel, The Churchill Bar & Terrace is a cosy lounge-style, art deco bar decked out with velvet booths, with a leafy terrace outside.
 The bar is renowned for its unique cocktails, and non-alcoholic options are just as enticing as their counterparts, with three new drinks added to the menu this January: the Bitter Soul, Winter Mood and SensatiON.
 All are made using carefully considered ingredients, focusing on seasonality and waste reduction.